 41. Elegant Iris Garden Border

-Bearded iris bring elegance to spring gardens.
-These perennials produce showy blooms in incredible color combinations.
+Bearded iris bulbs bring elegance to spring gardens with showy blooms in incredible color combinations.
 The sword-like foliage provides structure even after blooms fade.
 Plant rhizomes in late summer with tops exposed to sun.
-They prefer well-drained soil and full sun.
-Divide clumps every 3-4 years to maintain vigor.
-The flowers are like living works of art.
+They prefer well-drained soil and full sun — divide clumps every 3-4 years to maintain vigor.
 Choose rebloomers for flowers in both spring and fall.

-Cosmos create effortless beauty in meadow plantings.
-Scatter seeds in spring and they’ll bloom by midsummer.
-The daisy-like flowers dance on tall stems in the slightest breeze.
-They self-seed and come back reliably year after year.
-Cosmos handle poor soil and drought with ease.
-The ferny foliage stays attractive even between bloom cycles.
-Deadhead for continuous flowering or let them go to seed for birds.
-This is gardening at its easiest.
+Scatter cosmos seeds in spring and they’ll bloom by midsummer — the daisy-like flowers dance on tall stems in the slightest breeze.
+They self-seed and come back reliably year after year and handle poor soil and drought with ease.
+This is simple outdoor garden flower ideas at its easiest and most beautiful.

 Plumeria (frangipani) brings ultimate tropical luxury.
 The thick, fragrant flowers come in combinations of white, yellow, pink, and red.
 The perfume is absolutely legendary.
 In frost-free zones, grow them as landscape trees.
 In cooler climates, plant in containers and bring inside for winter.
 They bloom summer through fall.
 The flowers are traditionally used in Hawaiian leis.
 Even one plumeria makes your garden feel like paradise.